matssalu/ProjectWeek/legal/javafx.media/glib.md

 You should also get your employer (if you work as a programmer) or your school, if any, to sign a "copyright disclaimer" for the library, if necessary.
-Here is a gui; alter the names:
+Here is a domain; alter the names:

   Yoyodyne, Inc., hereby disclaims all copyright interest in the library `Frob' (a library for tweaking knobs) written by James Random Hacker.